lttech-llc/tinkerAccess/tinker_access_client/docs/development.md

 For development purposes, the client code can be installed from many different types of locations (i.e., the local file system and other [GitHub](https://github.com) branches).
 You can find additional examples [here](http://www.developerfiles.com/pip-install-from-local-git-repository/).

 You can use the [-e, --editable](https://pip.pypa.io/en/latest/reference/pip_install/#cmdoption-e) flag to install the package in editable mode.
-This will create a symlink from site_packages to your local development directory so you don't need to re-install each time you change a file.
+This will create a symlink from dist-packages to your local development directory so you do not need to re-install each time you change a file.
 ```
-sudo pip install -e local_path/setup.py
+sudo pip install -e <path to your local development directory where setup.py resides>
 ```

 I generally do not do development on the Raspberry Pi.
 I setup a task to synchronize my files from my development machine and the Pi.
 PyCharm makes this easy with [deployment configuration](https://www.jetbrains.com/help/phpstorm/2016.3/deployment.html), but there are many other options to synchronize a directory with a remote directory.